 Due to The Great Video Game Crash of 1983, only competitions for Earthworld and Fireworld were ever held, and the Talisman and Chalice awarded.
 It was heavily rumored and/or joked that the Crown, Stone, and Sword were in the possession of Jack Tramiel, who bought Atari in 1984, but in 2015 a Facebook conversation confirmed that they were returned to the Franklin Mint and melted down.
 Only the Chalice still exists in full; most of the Talisman was melted down by the winner.
 A later investigation revealed that there had in fact been a quiet, semi-secret contest among the 10 the winners of Waterworld, as the game had been released under the stipulation that the contest would go ahead and thus it legally had to be held.
 Who the 10 gamers that took part in the contest were, and which one ended up winning the Crown, is unknown.

 - All There in the Manual: Almost everything.
 The plot, characters, enemies, and what the items are supposed to do, are only in the manual and comic book.

 - Backtracking: Practically endless.
 And when combined with having to play the Mini Games over and over, it makes for a very annoying experience.

 - Cutscene: Every time you go from room to room, there is a short first-person animation of you walking to the next room.

-- Cut Short: Airworld and its accompanying comic book were never released due to the Crash.
+- Cut Short: Airworld and its accompanying comic book were never released (or, more accurately, they were barely started) due to the Crash.